cicl-stanford/homepage/content/home/people.md

 #    position = "Research Assistant"
 #    email = "jshe@haverford.edu"
 #    github = "selena-she"
-#    description = "I’m a rising senior and a Stanford CSLI summer intern!
-I’m interested in how humans rapidly and cooperatively extract information in the form of language.
+#    description = "I'm a rising senior and a Stanford CSLI summer intern!
+I'm interested in how humans rapidly and cooperatively extract information in the form of language.
 What are the cognitive and neural basis of these abilities?
 Can we try to represent/simulate them with computational models?
 Currently, I use a combination of NLP techniques and behavioral experiments to see how humans and machines deal with concepts, categorization, and lexical/event semantics.
 In the long term, I want to learn to use text data and neuroimaging to answer these cognitive questions in a meaningful way."

 # [[member]]
 # id = "Damini Kusum"